yoovtest/joaapidemo/readme.md

 https://www.xxxx.com/ | Entry url to connect with authorization server https://www.xxxx.com/implicit/callback | Passive route to receive token from authorization server https://www.xxxx.com/teams | Route to display team list.
 (It is the destination of redirection after token is received)

+### Update to vhost settings of your web server

+Ensure you can reach your web page via entry url. (https://www.xxxx.com in this example)

 ### Start